Lines Form At The Forum Vaccination Site As Residents 65 And Older Become Eligible To Receive The Shot

 During a state vaccine advisory committee meeting, Dr. Erica Pan said it could take four to five months to complete vaccinations for those 65 and older with the current allocations from the federal government.

 “We don’t know when the supply will be increasing,” Pan said.
-“In a huge state of 40 million people, we’re only getting 400-500,000 doses a week.
-So it’s gonna take us, we’re estimating anywhere from 20-22 weeks to get through just 65 years of age and older.”
+“In a huge state of 40 million people, we’re only getting 400,000 to 500,000 doses a week.
+So it’s gonna take us, we’re estimating, anywhere from 20 to 22 weeks to get through just (those) 65 years of age and older.”

 Health authorities say vaccinating seniors is critical because they are disproportionately impacted by the virus.
 They say seniors account for 65% of all ICU admissions and 83% of all deaths.